-As a result, it can create a feeling of defeatedness when a healthcare provider tells a patient they’ll likely be taking insulin to manage Type 2 diabetes for the remainder of their lives.
+As a result, it can create a feeling of defeat when a health care provider tells a patient they’ll likely be taking insulin to manage type 2 diabetes for the remainder of their lives.
 That kind of reaction isn’t a surprise.
-Using insulin to manage Type 2 diabetes isn’t the same way it’s discussed for people with Type 1 diabetes; not as a lifesaving drug, but as a way to assign failure at managing T2D.
+Using insulin to manage type 2 diabetes isn’t the same way it’s discussed for people with type 1 diabetes; not as a lifesaving drug, but as a way to assign failure at managing type 2 diabetes (T2D).

 I used to hate taking my insulin when I would go out to eat.
 The stigmas made me feel shameful that I had to ‘shoot up’ in front of everyone.
 Sometimes I would skip taking it and wait until I got home.
 Of course, this would affect my blood sugars but I was filled with shame or fear that someone would see me.
 I’ve gotten plenty of ugly looks and comments that I shouldn’t be doing it in public as well.
 All of these negative things have such a bad effect on us with diabetes.
 But it shouldn’t because we need this to survive and control our blood sugars.
 Now with that said, it can be mentally and physically draining to remember to take my insulin before every meal.
 I’ve forgotten many times to take it and when I do, there are times when I don’t feel like injecting myself multiple times.
 It can be a burden.

 How has your routine changed over the years?

 I don’t obsess or aim for perfection.
 Though I take rapid-acting insulin before every meal, the frequency can depend on when I eat and how often.
 Due to life and work, I may take it two or three times per day.
 I’m my biggest variable because I have to make sure I’m staying prepared or making adjustments for when I may need to take insulin.
 For example, I may carry my insulin around in a cold pack but there are times I may just inject before going out.